MariaSchoinaki/Portfolio/README.md

 - **About Me:** A detailed section about my background, experiences, and expertise.
 - **Projects:** A showcase of my past and current projects, including descriptions, technologies used, and links to repositories or live demos.
 - **Skills:** A list of my technical and professional skills.
-- **Contact:** A form or direct links to contact me via email or social media.
+- **Contact:** Direct links to contact me via email or social media.
 - **Responsive Design:** The website is fully responsive and works seamlessly on all devices.

 ## Technologies Used